tleyden/tleyden.github.io/source/_posts/2015-03-21-nginx-proxy-for-sync-gateway-using-confd.markdown

 $ fleetctl start sync_gw_node@1.service sync_gw_sidekick@1.service
 ```

-Now try hitting nginx again, and should not see the Sync Gw that you just restarted as being a handler.
+Now try hitting nginx again, and should again see the Sync Gw that you just restarted as being a handler.

 ```
 $ curl -v $nginx_ip